-Dr. Debolina Dutta completed a PhD from Melbourne Law School.
-Debolina’s research is located at the intersections of jurisprudence, postcolonial theory, law and the humanities, sexuality studies, socio-legal studies, and feminist ethics.
+Debolina holds academic degrees in law and literature which has shaped her interests in the field of Law, Literature and the Humanities.
+More specifically, her research is located at the intersections of jurisprudence, postcolonial theory, law and the humanities, sexuality studies, socio-legal studies, and feminist ethics.
 Her doctoral thesis develops the everyday practice of adda as a scholarly, empirical method to write a historical account of feminist jurisprudence that is co-produced by sex worker activists and legal academics in post-colonial India.
 The fieldwork for her thesis was funded by multiple competitive research grants, including the Emerging Scholars International Research Fellowship from the International Association for the Study of Sexuality, Culture and Society (IASSCS).
-One of the chapters from her thesis titled “Of Sex Workers, Festivals and Rights: A Story of an Affirmative Sabotage” was awarded the Audrey Rapoport Prize for Scholarship on Gender and Human Rights in 2017.
+One of the chapters from her thesis titled “Of Sex Workers, Festivals and Rights: A Story of an Affirmative Sabotage” was awarded the Audre Rapoport Prize for Scholarship on Gender and Human Rights in 2017.
 She is currently working on turning her PhD thesis into a book.

-Her current projects include: co-editing a special issue of the journal Global Public Health; completing a collaborative, illustrated book project titled The Rule of Laughter, which portrays how sex workers use fun and laughter in the everyday business of sex to challenge the criminalization of their lives and livelihood in India; and co-convening an Indo-German scholar’s workshop on Feminist Pedagogies.
+Her current projects include: co-editing a special issue of the journal Global Public Health; and completing a collaborative, illustrated book project titled The Rule of Laughter, which portrays how sex workers use fun and laughter in the everyday business of sex to challenge the criminalization of their lives and livelihood in India.
 Alongside her academic research, Debolina is always passionately looking forward to a bone-chilling, nerve-wracking, mind-boggling crime thriller for relaxation.

 Debolina’s published works are available here: https://unimelb.academia.edu/DebolinaDutta